tari-labs/tari-university/src/preface/introduction.md

 #### Reports

 - [Merged Mining](../merged-mining/merged-mining-scene/MergedMiningIntroduction.md) - Provides a fundamental understanding of the concept of merged mining, including definitions, relevant case studies, and vector attacks.
-- [Layer 2 Scaling Survey (Part 1)](../scaling/layer2scaling-landscape/layer2scaling-survey.md) - Presents an overview of different layer 2 scaling solutions being worked on today, as well as a basic SWOT analysis of each.
-- [Layer 2 Scaling Survey (Part 2)](../scaling/more-landscape/landscape-update.md) - Presents an overview of different layer 2 scaling solutions being worked on today, as well as a basic SWOT analysis of each.
+- [Layer 2 Scaling Survey](../scaling/layer2scaling-landscape/layer2scaling-survey.md) - Presents an overview of different layer 2 scaling solutions being worked on today, as well as a basic SWOT analysis of each.
 - [Atomic Swaps](../protocols/atomic-swaps/AtomicSwaps.md) - Presents the basics of Atomic Swaps.
-- [Basics of Scriptless Scripts](../cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md) - Presents the basics of Scriptless Scripts.
+- [Basics of Scriptless Scripts](../cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md) - Presents the basics of Scriptless Scripts. layer2scaling-landscape/layer2scaling-survey.md
 - [Introduction to Schnorr Signatures](../cryptography/digital_signatures/introduction_schnorr_signatures.md) - Presents the basics of Schnorr Signatures and Signature Aggregation.

 #### Beginners